 Camellia oil is also commonly known as tea seed oil, as it is the essential oil from the seeds of the tea plant.
 While the leaves of the tea plant are commonly dried to produce tea, the seeds can also undergo a cold-pressing or solvent extraction process to extract the concentrated oil.
 Thus, camellia oil maye benefit from many of the same antioxidant compounds as tea, but also has an extremely high level of unsaturated fats, as well as other minerals and nutrients.
 This oil may be widely used in Asia but has increased in availability around the rest of the world.

-This potent can be made from the Camellia sinensis plant or the Camellia oleifera plant, whereas Japanese tea oil is made from Camellia japonica and has significantly different attributes.
-The oil has a light green color and a mild smell, but it isn’t used as a cooking oil, due to its bland flavor and relatively high cost.
+This potent oil can be made from the Camellia sinensis plant or the Camellia oleifera plant, whereas Japanese tea oil is made from Camellia japonica and has significantly different attributes.
+The oil may have a light green color and a mild smell, but it isn’t used as cooking oil, due to its bland flavor and relatively high cost.

 Camellia Oil (Tea Seed Oil) Uses and Benefits

 Use of camellia oil might be popular for people struggling with high blood pressure, osteoporosis, high cholesterol, and inflammatory conditions.
 It might also treat cold, flu, respiratory infection, eczema, psoriasis, acne, weak immunity, brittle hair, hair loss, dandruff, and wounds.

 Research has shown that this oil may help smooth rough patches of skin and lock in moisture, that can make this an ideal remedy for people whose skin is regularly exposed to the elements.
 It can also minimize the appearance of wrinkles and keep your skin feeling young and healthy.

 Another traditional use of camellia oil might be for strengthening and conditioning the hair.
 The rich supply of oils can coat your hair strands and moisturize your scalp, helping eliminate dandruff and prevent breakage and split ends.